okdshin/NeuOld/README.md

 Neu
 ===

-Neu is Deep Neural Network Library for C++.
-Neu is implemented by using OpenCL.
+Neu is C++ library for DNN using OpenCL.